ZeusLN/zeus-docs/docs/for-users/embedded-node/lightning-onboarding.md

 There is a button on the `Open Channel` view you can press to populate the required fields to open a channel to [OLYMPUS by ZEUS](https://amboss.space/node/031b301307574bbe9b9ac7b79cbe1700e31e544513eae0b5d7497483083f99e581).

 Unlike paid LSP channels, your channel will require on-chain confirmation; it will not open instantly.
-You will also need to make sure that the channel is announced.
+You will also need to make sure that the channel is unannounced.
 We reserve announced channels for our liquidity partners to ensure that our paid LSP users have a great payments experience.

 Unlike paid LSP channels, you will not benefit from zero fee routing.